tykel/mash16/README.md

-# Mash16 -- Advanced Chip16 Emulator
+# Mash16 -- Reference Chip16 Emulator

 ## Summary

 Mash16 is an emulator for the [Chip16](http;//github.com/tykel/chip16) platform, which aims to make writing emulators easier for beginners.

-It supports the full instruction set, and the user is encouraged to read the source code.
+It is one of the reference emulators, and hence supports the full instruction set.
+The user is encouraged to read the source code.

 ## Screenshots